 Article information and share options

-- Swiss Re Corporate Solutions launches ONE Form to increase efficiency and quality in international programme delivery
+- Swiss Re Corporate Solutions launches ONE Form to increase efficiency and quality in international program delivery

 - Standardised policy wording ensures highest possible congruence between master and local policies

 - Property customers and brokers benefit from higher policy accuracy, increased contract certainty and faster policy issuance

 Swiss Re Corporate Solutions improves the customer experience for International Program and Property clients and brokers by launching ONE Form, a tool that creates globally standardised master and local policies.
 Use of the ONE Form wording enables the closest possible alignment of master and local policies, while respecting local requirements and expectations.
 Customers with international insurance programs benefit from increased contract certainty.
 At the same time, ONE Form facilitates tax and legal compliance worldwide.

 ONE Form is embedded in the IT systems Swiss Re Corporate Solutions uses to manage international programs, thus automating master and local policy issuance.
 As a result, customers and brokers receive more accurate policies, faster.

 "ONE Form offers our customers a broad, state-of-the-art property coverage following an all risks approach.
 Nevertheless, master and local policies are designed modularly and, therefore, can be tailored to meet customers' coverage and limits needs," says Martin Hegelbach, Head Property & Specialty at Swiss Re Corporate Solutions.
 "As an added benefit, International Program customers who use ONE Form can monitor their flood exposures via our PULSE customer portal."

 "ONE Form highlights our ambition to use technology to make international program delivery faster and more efficient," says Andreas Berger, CEO Swiss Re Corporate Solutions.
 "Customers and brokers using ONE Form can better manage their international insurance programs and have a positive service experience."